 The English Department offers undergraduate B.A. degrees to learn the skills that employers seek, prepare yourself for graduate work in English, or simply satisfy your personal interests.

 We also offer graduate M.A. programs in literature, rhetoric and composition, teaching English language arts, and in technical communication.

 Undergraduate and graduate certificates in technical communication are also available.

 Students may choose from the following five emphases to earn a Bachelor of Arts (B.A.) in English:

-- The English Teaching Emphasis fulfills Idaho certification requirements and prepares students to teach in school districts around the country.
+- The English Teaching emphasis fulfills Idaho certification requirements and prepares students to teach in school districts around the country.
 Our program supports and inquires with educators and young people as they create, lead, and change their communities through the English language arts.

 - The Linguistics emphasis provides the opportunity for closer study of how language works and its connections with related fields such as anthropology, sociology, and psychology; the linguistics emphasis also leads to graduate study and careers in linguistics and teaching English as a second language.